audidatacamp370/p1_ds-blog/README.md

 <a id='results'></a>
 ## Results
-- working remotely is mainly spread in contries like Indonesia, Pakistan and Iran, while it is not very common in contries from western europe
+- working remotely is mainly spread in contries like Indonesia, Pakistan and Iran, while it is not very common in countries from western europe
 - the smaller the companies the higher is the rate of Employees who mainly work remotely
 - Employees who work remotely most of their time are more satisfied and have a much higher salary than office workers